-There are several possible culprits, and one needs to examine the entire system to best provide the solution.
+There are several possible culprits to troubleshoot, and one needs to examine the entire system to best provide the solution.
 The components involved include the

 - load cells